zhang1980s/s3-encryption-client-lab/README.md

 ## Lab Exercises

-### Exercise 1: Setting up the encryption client with AWS KMS
+### Exercise 1: Setting up the encryption client with local RSA keys

-The lab demonstrates how to set up the S3 encryption client using RSA key pairs stored in AWS KMS.
+The lab demonstrates how to set up the S3 encryption client using local RSA keys.
 The S3EncryptionClientLabApplication will:
-- Load the KMS key ID from application.properties
-- Retrieve the RSA key pair from KMS
+- Load the RSA key pair from the configured location or from application.properties
-- Create an S3 encryption client using the key pair from KMS
+- Create an S3 encryption client using the local RSA key pair

 ### Exercise 2: Uploading encrypted objects